Brady and Prescott have an epic duel in a controversial decision game, and Buccaneers get the better of the season opener

 A game!
 The 2021-22 season opener of the NFL in between Tampa Bay Buccaneers and Dallas Cowboys at the Raymond James Stadium had a lot of emotion.
 In celebration of Tom Brady’s 7th ring, best for his team.
 Bucs win by 31 to 29.

 There and here.
 The first game of the football season was chilling.
-With effective attacks and defenses forcing turnovers on both sides, the Buccanneers and Cowboys made a game that has already hinted at what it will be all season.
+With attacks efficient and defenses forcing turnovers, the Buccaneers and Cowboys made a game that already indicated what it will be all season.

 Although almost surprising, the Cowboys failed to overtake the Buccaneers thanks to a field goal in the last seconds.
 Tom Brady, at 44, continued to show his incredible work and had four touchdowns in the game.
 Will he win again?